ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/sap_raci/guide.en-gb.md

 ---
-title: "Sharing responsibility for SAP on OVHcloud solutions"
+title: "Shared responsibility for SAP on OVHcloud solutions"
 excerpt: "Shared responsibility between OVHcloud and the customer for using SAP on OVHcloud solutions"
 updated: 2023-12-14
 ---